hono-preact

 });

-invalidate accepts an array so you can clear multiple caches in one shot: invalidate: ['movies', 'ratings']. <Form> accepts the same option.
+invalidate accepts an array of LoaderRefs, so a single action can refresh multiple loaders in one shot: invalidate: [moviesLoader, ratingsLoader].

 File uploads

-With <Form> — add a file input; <Form> detects it and sends FormData:
+With <Form>: add a file input; the framework detects the File value in the payload and sends FormData:

 <input type="file" name="poster" accept="image/*" />